r-cemper/SQLgateway-Magnificent-7/README.md

    - To test Connection click **edit**
    - Test connection and check **Connection successful**
    - Be patient at this point.
 Sometimes DB containers take quite some time to talk to you.
      Wait a little bit, reload the page in browser and try the test again.
+     **Hint:**
+     Also my Docker Desktop seemed to be challenged by 8 starts in 1 compose.
+     Manual restart of the failing connection container from Docker console fixed my problem:
+     A missing Cache.Key requires rebuilding the Cache image or manually adding the license.

 2. Identifying the source tables.
 In SMP > Change to Namespace USER
   then step to SMP >Explorers >SQL >Wizards > Data Migration